What Is a Pit Bull Shar-Pei Mix Called?

 Sharpull Terrier Temperament

+Sharpull terriers come from strong stock.
 The pit bull originally was bred as a fighting dog.
 Unfortunately, illegal dogfighting with these canines still goes on.
-The Shar-Pei was bred to fight, as well as herd and hunt in his native China.
+The Shar-Pei was bred to fight as well as herd and hunt in his native China.
 That means a cross of the two breeds could be aggressive to dogs and other animals.
 Since both breeds are strong animals, a sharpull terrier needs an owner experienced with dominant dogs.
-Neither breed is especially good with kids.
+Neither breed is especially good with kids, so a sharpull may not make a great choice for a family dog.
 While the pit bull can be quite affectionate towards his people, the Shar-Pei tends toward independence and stubbornness, and is more of a one-person pet.
+That being said, a sharpull may take after her pit bull roots.